sst/guide/_chapters/api-gateway-domains-across-services.md

 Let's go over this quickly.

-- Just as the _notes_ service we are referencing our DynamoDB table name using `${file(../database/serverless.yml):custom.tableName}` and the table ARN using `'Fn::ImportValue': ${self:custom.stage}-NotesTableArn`.
+- Just as with our _notes_ service we are referencing our DynamoDB table name using `${file(../database/serverless.yml):custom.tableName}` and the table ARN using `'Fn::ImportValue': ${self:custom.stage}-NotesTableArn`.

-- To share the same API Gateway domain as our _notes_ service, we are adding a `apiGateway:` section to the `provider:` block.
+- To share the same API Gateway domain as our _notes_ service, we are adding an `apiGateway:` section to the `provider:` block.

   1. Here we state that we want to use the `restApiId` of our _notes_ service.
 We do this by using the cross-stack reference `'Fn::ImportValue': ${self:custom.stage}-ApiGatewayRestApiId` that we had exported above.